cytoflow/cytoflow/docs/user_manual/guides/statistics.rst

 .. _user_statistics:

-Using statistics to summarize data
+Guide: Using statistics to summarize data
 ==================================

 Summarizing data is a key step in flow cytometry.
 Even simple, "traditional"